 What are Employee Rights?

 All the employees have certain rights in their workplace.
 A right is the ability to legally engage in any behaviour that is protected by the law or social sanction.
 And employee rights refer to the moral or legal entitlement to ensure fair treatment of employees at work.
+Allyship is one of the main drivers of inclusion in the workplace.
+Allyship training prepares employees to better support, collaborate with and advocate for people from minority and marginalized groups.
 In other words, it’s the right that an employee has to be treated in a fair, morally acceptable, or legal way when a company employs them.
 Employee rights include both legal rights and human rights.

 Your rights as an employee may vary depending on your employment status.
 The main types of employment status in the UK are: